Skip to content

 Running the Simulation(s)

-Now we have a control.in template for running RT-TDDFT simulation with a delta kick.
-However, for a complete absorption spectra we need to perturbe the system in all 3 Cartesian directions, not just z, as done in the control.in file above.
 To apply the delta kick in a different direction, we can adjust theRT_TDDFT_td_field command in the input.
 This is done in the three kick subdirectories, and each contains a delta kick in the cartessian direction listed in the directory name.
 Using a text editor one can see the only difference between the control.in files within each directory is the RT_TDDFT_td_field line, where the direction of the delta kick is changed.
 Prefixes for the outputted files are also changed for simplicity.

-In the case of the latter one can change the path the aims.x executable along with other system specific parameters and run,
+Now we are ready to run the simulations!
+Each job can be run locally or on a HPC.
+In the case of the latter one can change the path the aims.x executable to your compiled version, update other system specific parameters, and in the terminal run:

 sbatch submit.sh